Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Call-by-value policy, strategies, and calculi

-If $M$ does not evaluate to an abstraction then it either evaluates to a variable $x$ or to a neutral $M'$.
-In both cases, the application (either $xN$ or $M'N$) is a neutral and the strategy evaluates the operand $N'$ as if the head variable (either $x$ or the head variable of $M'$) were a strict data-type value constructor.
+\item If $M$ does not evaluate to an abstraction, then it either evaluates to a variable $x$ or to a neutral $M'$.
+In both cases, the application ($xN$ or $M'N$) is a neutral and the strategy evaluates the operand $N'$ as if the head variable (either $x$ or the head variable of $M'$) were a strict data-type value constructor. \end{itemize} The strategy is incomplete for $\WNF$ (and therefore for $\NF$) because it is strict (Appendix~\ref{app:completeness-leftmost-spine}).
+For example, it diverges on $(\lambda x.y)\OMEGA$ whereas other strategies converge on $y$ which is a $\WNF$ (and also a $\NF$).

-Call-by-value (call-by-$\WNF$) is incomplete for $\WNF$s (and so for $\NF$s) because it is strict (Appendix~\ref{app:completeness-leftmost-spine}).
-For example, it diverges on $(\lambda y.z)\OMEGA$ whereas other strategies converge on $z$ which is a $\WNF$ (and also a $\NF$).
-It is a strategy of the pure lambda calculus and as such it relies on its beta-rule which is unrestricted about what can be an operand in a redex.
-The evaluation of the operand is performed by the strategy.
-Call-by-value contracts redexes with operands in $\WNF$ which include open neutrals.
-For instance, given the input term redex $(\lambda y.z) (x N)$ the strategy delivers $z$ iff the evaluation of $N$ converges on a $\WNF$.

-Pure and applied\footnote{As explained in fn.\,\ref{fn:applied-typed} (p.\,\pageref{fn:applied-typed}) an applied calculus extends a pure calculus with primitive terms and reduction rules for them.
-The applied version of a pure strategy is its version in the applied calculus.} one-step equivalent versions of this strategy appear often in the literature under two different sets of assumptions.

-The first set consists of the following assumptions: \emph{closed input terms}, \emph{weak evaluation} (implicit in call-by-value) and the possibility of \emph{divergent terms} (due to no typing or weak typing).
-The first two guarantee that contracted redexes have no free variable and no open neutral operand.
-This set of assumptions is the default in applied calculi modelling strict functional programming languages where primitives and abstractions are permissible operands.
-If we drop the primitives and the closed-input-terms assumption then the strategy that remains is call-by-value as call-by-$\WNF$, which evaluates redexes of closed input terms in the same order.